asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 ## Instructions

+> [!WARNING]
+> Do **NOT** expose a machine with WinRM enabled to the internet.
+WinRM is not designed to be secure enough for internet use.
+If you need to access a machine over the internet, use a VPN.

 1. Run `Target Machine Script.ps1` on the **Target** and execute the command at the end of the script as instructed
 2. Run `Source Machine Script.ps1` on the **Source** and perform the steps as instructed in the script

-> [!WARNING]
-> After running the source machine script, Make sure to adjust your Windows Firewall settings under the `Windows Remote Management (HTTPS-In)` rule to restrict access to the target machine as needed.
+   - After running the source machine script, Make sure to adjust your Windows Firewall settings under the `Windows Remote Management (HTTPS-In)` rule to restrict access to the target machine as needed.
 By default, the rule allows all IP addresses to connect to the target machine.
 Other default rules are disabled.

 ## Useful WinRM related commands